gustaveroussy/EaCoN/README.md

                               +-> copy-number estimation
 ```

-EaCoN allows different ways to perform the full workflow : considering the analysis of a single sample, you can either perform each step independently and write, then load the intermediate results, or you can _**pipe**_ all steps in a single line of code.
-You can also perform the step-by-step approach on multiple samples in a row, even possibly at the same time using multithreading, using a batch mode.
+EaCoN allows different ways of running the full workflow : considering the analysis of a single sample, you can either run each step independently and write, then load the intermediate results, or you can _**pipe**_ all steps in a single line of code.
+You can also run the step-by-step approach on multiple samples in a row, even possibly at the same time using multithreading, using a batch mode.

 ### **Step by step mode**

-First, under R, load EaCoN and choose a directory in which results will be written, by exemple : **/home/project/EaCoN_results**
+First, under R, load EaCoN and choose a directory for writing results, for example : **/home/project/EaCoN_results**

   ``` r
   require(EaCoN)